-As you enter our duck enclosure on the immediate left, in the corner, after the honeysuckle, is the lettuce patch.
+As you enter my duck enclosure on the immediate left, in the corner, after the honeysuckle, is the lettuce patch.
 Except the lettuce was eaten by the ducks.
 (Intentionally.)
 It was replaced then with transplanted perpetual celery.

 It was back in February, when the garden was being turned over, changed about and some hugelkultur beds added.
 There were these three celery plants.
 Essentially residing where they weren’t wanted.
 And so they were moved to make room for carrots.

 Fast forward to now and they have long since gone to seed.
 Which means they have bolted and flowered.
 It happens, even if you keep cutting your celery.
 Eventually the plant wants to renew itself.

 The ducks have been enjoying eating the seeds they can reach.
 But luckily the plants had grown tall.
 And rather pretty with their flowers.
 Sort of reminds me of those Queen Anne’s lace plants you see in hedgerows, with the bunches of white flowers.
 Probably a relation.

 I had been meaning to harvest the celery seeds for ages.
 Finally getting around to it the other day.
 Duly mounded up plants in my basket, I wafted a trail of these little seeds wherever I walked.